nord-studio/miru/README.md

 # Iris

-An free, open-source and fully customisable status page and monitoring service.
+A free, open-source and fully customisable status page and monitoring service.

 ## Tech stack